Computing Possible and Certain Answers over Order-Incomplete Data: Extensions

 \begin{proposition} For any po-relation $\OR$, we have $\dupelim(\OR \cup \OR) = \dupelim(\OR)$: in particular, one completely fails iff the other does. \end{proposition}

 \begin{proof} Let $G_\OR$ be the value-equality quotient of $\OR$ and $G'_\OR$ be the value-equality quotient of $\OR \cup \OR$.
-It is easy to see that these two graphs are identical: any edge of~$G_\OR$ witnesses the existence of the same edge in~$G'_\OR$, and conversely any edge in $G'_\OR$ must correspond to a comparability relation between two tuples of one of the copies of~$\OR$ (and also in the other copy, because they are two copies of the same relation), so that it also witnesses the existence of the same edge in~$\OR$.
-Hence, one duplicate elimination operation completely fails iff the other does, because this is characterized by acyclicity of the value-equality quotient (see Proposition~\ref{prp:pocycle}).
-Further, by Theorem~\ref{thm:duelim-por}, as duplicate elimination is constructed from the value-equality quotient, we have indeed the equality that we claimed. \end{proof}
+It is easy to see that these two graphs are identical: any edge of~$G_\OR$ witnesses the existence of the same edge in~$G'_\OR$, and conversely any edge in $G'_\OR$ must correspond to a comparability relation between two tuples of one of the copies of~$\OR$ (and also in the other copy), so that it also witnesses the existence of the same edge in~$\OR$.
+Hence, by Proposition~\ref{prp:pocycle}, one duplicate elimination operation completely fails iff the other does.
+Further, by Theorem~\ref{thm:duelim-por}, we have indeed the equality that we claimed. \end{proof}

-We can also show that most of our previous tractability results still apply when the duplicate elimination operator is added.
-We first clarify the semantics of query evaluation when complete failure occurs: given a query~$Q$ in \PosRA{} extended with $\dupelim$, and given a po-database $D$, if complete failure occurs at any occurrence of the $\dupelim$ operator when evaluating $Q(D)$, we set $\pw(Q(D)) \defeq \emptyset$, pursuant to our choice of defining query evaluation on po-relations as yielding all possible results on all possible worlds.
+We can also show that most of our previous tractability results Sections~\ref{sec:posscert}--\ref{sec:fpt} still apply when the duplicate elimination operator is added.
+We first clarify the semantics of query evaluation when complete failure occurs: given a query~$Q$ in \PosRA{} extended with $\dupelim$, and given a po-database $D$, if complete failure occurs at any occurrence of the $\dupelim$ operator when evaluating $Q(D)$, then we set $\pw(Q(D)) \defeq \emptyset$, pursuant to our choice of defining query evaluation on po-relations as yielding all possible results on all possible worlds.
 If $Q$ is a \posRAagg{} query extended with $\dupelim$, we likewise say that its possible accumulation results are $\emptyset$.

 This implies that for any \PosRA query $Q$ extended with $\dupelim$, for any input po-database $D$, and for any candidate possible world $v$, the \poss and \cert problems for $Q$ are vacuously false on instance $(D, v)$ if complete failure occurs at any stage when evaluating $Q(D)$.
 The same holds for \PosRAacc queries.